Sort excursions by train

 - An excursion to Edessa

-Starting out from the beautiful city of Thessaloniki, travelers have the unique opportunity to take the train and, after only half an hour, find themselves in wonderful Edessa -the city that Greek author Menelaos Lountemis described as “the step that God uses to ascend to heaven”.
+Starting out from the beautiful city of Thessaloniki, travelers have the unique opportunity to take the train and, after one hour and half, find themselves in wonderful Edessa -the city that Greek author Menelaos Lountemis described as “the step that God uses to ascend to heaven”.
 Sight-seeing options here are endless, beginning with the open Water Museum.
 Watermills, a botanic garden, an aquarium, a cave and, naturally, the well-known Edessa waterfalls make up a fascinating spectacle, unique in Greece.
 Equally impressive is the park of the waterfalls -a small paradise with very old trees, dense vegetation, gazebos, paved paths, fountains, statues and dozens of bird species.

 The Folk Museum of Edessa presents the city’s history from ancient times to the present.
 Objects and costumes from the traditional everyday life in the area are among the exhibits that stand out.